bkneis/scubawhere/public_html/docs/ScubaWhere API Documentation.md

 Creates a new customer.
 The only *required* fields are `firstname` and `lastname`.

 > #### Important
 > Altough nearly all customer fields are optional, a booking does always **need** at least one customer with an email address assigned to it.
 This is validated when the booking is finalised.
+(It can also be queried at any time with [#Validate booking](#Validate_booking).)

 - **@param** string  email          The email of the customer (optional)
 - **@param** string  firstname      The customer's first name